liminalproperty/liminalproperty.github.io/privacy.md

-If you wish to exercise your rights, you can contact me using any normal means you have of communicating with us.
+If you wish to exercise your rights, you can contact me using any normal means you have of communicating with me.
 Mine is a very small business, but I take our legal and moral data protection obligations seriously; I will both acknowledge receipt of any request, and provide a full response, as soon as I am reasonably able.